 Nearly 450 independent restaurants, retail establishments, arts and entertainment businesses, tours and attractions, entertainment and event venues, theaters, museums, and breweries, wineries, cideries, and distilleries applied for grant funding during the submission period, May 15 – 31, with requests topping $13.5 million.
 Of those, 421 met eligibility criteria set forth by the legislation, including financial need, equitability, tourism impact, and plans for reopening in ways that will lead to a more resilient and sustainable local economy.

 Mountain BizWorks, a nonprofit that for three decades has helped small businesses in the region start, grow, and create jobs through loans, classes, and coaching, announced the recipients of the grants at the monthly meeting of the Buncombe County TDA on June 24.
-Out of the total grant funds dispersed, 55 percent was given to women-led businesses and 18 percent was awarded to minority-led businesses.
+Out of the total grant funds disbursed, 55 percent was given to women-led businesses and 18 percent was awarded to minority-led businesses.

 The vast majority of the grants – 356 in total – went to businesses with fewer than 25 employees; 59 of the grants were made to Buncombe businesses outside of the Asheville city limits.

 “Our local businesses are central to what makes Buncombe County such a great place to live, work, and visit,” said Mountain BizWorks Executive Director Matthew Raker.
 “Over the past few weeks, we’ve heard from hundreds of small business owners impacted by the decline in tourism and other COVID-19 challenges.
 The Buncombe County Tourism Jobs Recovery Fund will provide timely, flexible, and critically needed assistance to help ensure that the vibrant and diverse small business community here rebounds and continues to provide the nationally renowned experiences that make this area such a great place to visit and live in.”